Cineaste

 About The Publication:

 “America’s leading magazine on the art and politics of the cinema” 30% freelance.
 Welcomes new writers.
 Circ.
 10K.
 Quarterly.
 Pays on publication.
 Publishes ms 2-3 months after acceptance.
 Buys First serial rights.
 Rarely accepts reprints.
 Responds 3-4 weeks.
 Sample available by sending $7 postpaid to the above address.
-Subscription $22; $40 outside the U.S. Pays from $50 (for most reviews) to $100 or more (for feature articles or interviews).
+Subscription $22; $40 outside the U.S. Guidelines online at https://www.cineaste.com/writers-guidelines.

 Current Needs: